vascoliveira2511/vascoliveira2511/README.md

 # 👋 Hi, I'm Vasco Oliveira

 I'm a **Computer Engineer** specializing in **Internet Engineering, Cryptography, and Information Security**.
 My passion lies in solving complex problems through innovative technological solutions.
-With a strong background in full-stack development, network security, and expertise in **React** (a JavaScript library) and **Spring Boot**, I thrive in collaborative environments where I can leverage my analytical and troubleshooting skills.
+With a strong background in full-stack development, network security, and expertise in **React** (a JavaScript library) and **Spring Boot**.

 ---